threefoldfoundation/www_tfnow/content/docs/publishing-tool/index.md

 - *You can access Website Publisher on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/website).*
 - *You can access Blog Publisher on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/blog).*
 - *You can access Wiki Publisher on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/wiki).*
+-  *Please note that the marketplace is currently running on testnet.*

 ## How does it work?